ONDC-Official/developer-guide-editor/README.md

 - Go to [GitHub's Personal Access Tokens page](https://github.com/settings/tokens).
 - Click on the "Generate new token" button.
-- Give your token a descriptive name, such as "DevGuideEditor Token".
+- Give your token a descriptive name, such as "developer-guide-editor Token".
 - Select the following scopes:
   - `repo` (control of private repositories is **NOT** required)
 - Click the "Generate token" button at the bottom of the page.